Fussyotter/portfolio/README.md

 # A portfolio website that holds my resume, and a link to github.

-I used w3 and js, alongside figma to make a draft.
-A work in progress. ;D
+# 1. Wireframe Original Draft

+Wireframe of Portfolio (draft 1).jpg